speddings/crime_housing_analysis/README.md

 ### Questions We Hope to Answer Through Our Analysis
 * Considering crime and wildfires, which city/zip codes are safest?
-* Is there a relation between wildfire and crime?
+* Is there a relation between wildfires and crime?
 * How does the crime and wildfires data effect the house pricing data?

 ### Hypothesis